2D capsid formation within an oscillatory energy landscape: orderly self-assembly depends on the interplay between a dynamic potential and intrinsic relaxation times: Results and Discussion

 {\bf Intermediate oscillation periods causes yield curves to shift to stronger $\epsilon_{avg}$-values.} In order to probe how oscillatory interactions influence capsid assembly between the fast and slow oscillation limits, in Figure~\ref{img:intermediateYield} we plot the capsid yield curves across a range of oscillation periods at an amplitude of 0.4$k_{\mathrm{B}}T$.
 Details of aggregate formation for three of these periods are shown for a range of $\epsilon_{\mathrm{avg}}$ values in Figure~\ref{fgr:formationTime}.

 For all periods, capsid assembly remains non-monotonic with interaction strength, and the window of orderly assembly is approximately the same width for systems undergoing oscillatory interactions as for those with static interactions.
-However, as the period of oscillation increases in Figure~\ref{img:intermediateYield}a, the capsid yield curves shift to higher $\epsilon_{\mathrm{avg}}$ values.
+However, as the period of oscillation increases in Figure~\ref{img:intermediateYield}a, the capsid yield curves shift to higher $\epsilon_{\mathrm{avg}}$ values, which is similar to results from simulations on colloidal crystal grown under toggled interactions\cite{sherman2018}.
+Our results show that the window of orderly assembly can be expanded into interaction strengths that are typically infeasible due to their long relaxation times.

-One technical complication that arises as the oscillation period increases slightly from the fast oscillation limit period of $0.02\tau$ is that the Langevin thermostat is not able to generate the target temperature from about 0.03$\tau$ to about $5\tau$.
-To enable comparisons that include these oscillation frequencies, the $\epsilon_{\mathrm{avg}}$ values in Figure~\ref{img:intermediateYield} were therefore scaled appropriately for the actual observed temperature at each oscillation period.
-A plot of these temperatures vs. oscillation period is shown in Figure~\ref{fig:temperatures} in the SI, and additional details on the scaling can be found there as well.
+One technical complication arises as the oscillation period increases slightly from the fast oscillation limit period of $0.02\tau$.
+From about 0.03$\tau$ to about $5\tau$, where $\tau_{\rm osc}$ is similar to the timescale of the thermostat relaxation, we find that the Langevin thermostat is not able to maintain the target temperature due to the rate of energy transfer as the interparticle potentials oscillate.
+To enable comparisons that include these oscillation frequencies, the $\epsilon_{\mathrm{avg}}$ values in Figure~\ref{img:intermediateYield} were simply scaled by reporting $\epsilon$ values in units of $k_{\rm B}T^{\rm(obs)}$, where $T^{\rm(obs)}$ is the actual observed temperature at each oscillation period.
+A plot of the observed temperatures vs. oscillation period is shown in Figure~\ref{fig:temperatures} in the SI.

-To quantify the capsid yield curve shift, in Figure~\ref{img:intermediateYield}b we plot the scaled $\epsilon_{\mathrm{avg}}$ value that results in 50\% capsid formation on the left hand side of the yield curves in Fig.~\ref{img:intermediateYield}a (i.e., where it intersects the black dashed line) vs. the oscillation period, $\tau_{\mathrm{osc}}$.
+To quantify the capsid yield curve shift, in Figure~\ref{img:intermediateYield}b we plot the appropriately scaled $\epsilon_{\mathrm{avg}}$ value that results in 50\% capsid formation on the left hand side of the yield curves in Fig.~\ref{img:intermediateYield}a (i.e., where it intersects the black dashed line) vs. the oscillation period, $\tau_{\mathrm{osc}}$.
 The $\epsilon$ value that results in 50\% capsid formation in the static system is indicated by the dark gray bar, while the corresponding $\epsilon_{\mathrm{avg}}$ value for the long oscillation periods is indicated by the light grey bar.

 The result for the fast oscillation limit ($\tau_{\mathrm{osc}}$ = 0.02$\tau$) overlaps with the non-oscillatory dark gray bar, as previously observed in Fig.~\ref{img:fastlimit}.
 For oscillation periods between 0.02$\tau$ and about 0.5$\tau$, the scaled $\epsilon_{\mathrm{avg}}$ values are clustered around the dark gray bar and there is no sustained shift away from the static $\epsilon$ value.
 After 0.5$\tau$, however, the scaled $\epsilon_{\mathrm{avg}}$ value at 50\% capsid formation steadily increases with oscillation period, crosses the dotted line that indicates the halfway point between the fast and slow oscillation limits at a period of about $\tau_{\mathrm{osc}} =7\tau$, and then plateaus at the slow oscillation value (light grey bar).